MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 * a Misty II robot that's powered on and connected to your local Wi-Fi network.
 * the IP address for your Misty II robot, which you can find in the Misty Mobile App.

 **Before getting started**, place Misty on the black foam block from her box.
-This will ensure as you program her, she doesn’t accidentally roll off the table!
+This will ensure that, as you program her, she doesn’t accidentally roll off the table.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** If you have not yet connected your Misty II robot to your Wi-Fi network, you can do so now by using the Misty App for iOS or Android.
 For more information, see the instructions in the [Misty App section of this documentation](../../../tools-&-apps/mobile/misty-app).